tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This “run → analyze patterns → fix causes → re-run” loop is the core Quality Control workflow supported by the BDQ Tests and the Fitness for Use Framework.

-### 9.3 Quality Assurance Workflow (non-normative)
+### 8.3 Quality Assurance Workflow (non-normative)

 In contrast to `Quality Control`, which focuses on finding and fixing errors, `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
 The mechanism for this in the Fittness for Use Framework is to define a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records based on underlying `Validation` problems until the `Measure` returns `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are 'COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

-## 10 Round-Up
+## 9 Round-Up

 There are pitfalls in defining tests for the naive.
 Just make sure that the `Expected Response` doesn’t hide any edge cases.
 Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by "emergent properties" and differing assumptions.
 There are pitfalls in defining tests for the experienced.

 Critical to the process of defining a new test is to iterate.
-Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce validation data (including looking at values found in the wild), validate the implemenation(s) against this data, and discuss any discrepancies between the expected and actual results.
-In all but the most trivial cases, it will be necessary to iterate and refine the test specifications, test implementations, and the test validation data.
+Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce conformance testing data (including looking at values found in the wild), validate the implemenation(s) against this data, and discuss any discrepancies between the expected and actual results.
+In all but the most trivial cases, it will be necessary to iterate and refine the test specifications, test implementations, and the test conformance testing data.
 This process of iteration is critical for producing a robust test specification that is clear, unambiguous, and has logic that handles real world data and edge cases.

-### 10.1 Summary of the BDQ Philosophy
+### 9.1 Summary of the BDQ Philosophy

 Through these steps, the BDQ standard aims to be "comprehensive but not exhaustive".
 By providing clear rationale, identifying abstract `Information Elements`, and anchoring tests in community-vetted `Use Cases`, the standard creates a stable framework for biodiversity science.

-***********************************

-**TODO** Rework from here on, below not examined or integrated yet.

-## 12. Documentation and Review

-**Purpose**: Complete test specification for community review.
-Community Review will be determined and managed by the BDQ Maintenance Group.

-**Documentation Requirements**:

--   Clear rationale for test necessity

--   Examples of real-world data quality issues addressed

--   Implementation notes and warnings

--   Performance considerations

--   Relationship with other BDQ \`Tests\`

-## 14. Framework Integration

-This workflow integrates with the broader BDQ framework by:

--   **Connecting to Use Cases**: Tests are grounded in real user needs

--   **Supporting Fitness for Use**: Tests directly address data user requirements

--   **Enabling Quality Reports**: Standardized responses support automated reporting

--   **Facilitating Comparison**: Common structure allows comparison across implementations

-### 15. Next Steps

-After completing this workflow:

-1. The BDQ Maintenance Group will determine how new tests are proposed from time to time – this may include templates for new Tests and existing Test editing

-2. Implement test in your chosen programming language

-3. Validate implementation against test data

-4. Integrate into data quality assessment pipeline

-5. Contribute results back to the TDWG community

 ## Acronyms (non-normative)